+2. Midgut:

-Midgut: The midgut includes the stomach and intestine.
+The midgut includes the stomach and intestine. (i) Stomach:

-(i) Stomach:

-The stomach begins on the left side just below the pericardium and runs backwards as a blind pouch on the postero-lateral sides of the main whorl of the visceral mass.
-It is a rectangular sac of dark red colour having a broad U-shaped internal cavity of rose-red colour.
-The stomach is differentiated into two chambers-cardiac chamber and pyloric chamber.

-The cardiac chamber is rounded in appearance and possesses longitudinal folds on its inner surface.
-The oesophagus opens into it.
-The pyloric chamber is tubular and has transverse folds on its inner surface.
-From the pyloric chamber arises a short bag-like caecum but it has no crystalline style as found in many gastropods.
-The duct of digestive gland opens into the stomach at the junction of its two chambers.
+- The stomach begins on the left side just below the pericardium and runs backwards as a blind pouch on the postero-lateral sides of the main whorl of the visceral mass. - > It is a rectangular sac of dark red colour having a broad U-shaped in structure. - > The stomach is differentiated into two chambers i.e. cardiac and pyloric chamber. - > The cardiac chamber is rounded in appearance and possesses longitudinal folds. - > The pyloric chamber is tubular and has transverse folds on its inner surface. - From the pyloric chamber arises a short bag-like caecum but it has no crystalline style as found in many gastropods. - The duct of digestive gland opens into the stomach at the junction of its two chambers.